Aperr0/Elk-Stack-Project1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jumpbox provisoner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_

 Machines within the network can only be accessed by _____.